meharmiglani/Student-Management-System/README.md

 ******** STUDENT MANAGEMENT SYSTEM ************
 1. Admin - Performs all CRUD operations
-2. Professor -  He can select the courses he wishes to teach, updates marks for students
+2. Professor -  He can select the courses he wishes to teach, update marks for students
 3. Student - Can view the course catalog, select the courses he wishes to study.